TrevorGHSeay/goto-Toggle/Scopes.md

 }
 ```

-Putting it all together, we can now do something like this:
+Putting it all together, we now get something like this:

 ```csharp
 namespace ProgrammingExplanation